neomutt/neomutt.github.io/dev.md

 Any development on features is done in "devel/" feature branches in the [NeoMutt repository](https://github.com/neomutt/neomutt).
-Once development is complete, the work will be merged into the "neomutt" branch.
+Once development is complete, the work will be merged into the `main` branch.

 Finally, some automatic checking is done on commits and pull requests for NeoMutt.
 It benefits from two free services (free for Open Source).
 They